emacsmirror/eide/README.rst

-If you don't want to override these settings, you can disable "Override Emacs settings" option in customization: click on right button over "menu" window, select "Configuration" in popup menu, disable "Override Emacs settings" option, click on "Save for future sessions", and click on right button to exit customization.
+If you don't want to override these settings, you can disable "Override Emacs settings" option in customization: click on right button over "menu" window, select "Customize" in popup menu, disable "Override Emacs settings" option, click on "Save for future sessions", and click on right button to exit customization.